signalogic/SigSRF_SDK/mediaTest_readme.md

 Below is a list of system compatibility exceptions in the Makefiles.

-1) For gcc 7.x, LTO (Link Time Optimization) is not applied during compilation.
+1) For ldd 2.22 and 2.23, LTO (Link Time Optimization) is not applied during compilation.
 Further notes on this can be found in the Makefiles and the [SLiM project at Cornell Univ](https://github.com/MesserLab/SLiM/issues/33) issue list (look for the Signalogic comment).

 <a name="ASR"><a/>
 ## ASR (Automatic Speech Recognition)